termehs/netropy/README.md

 Similarly, dyad variables can be created based on observed ties.
-For the undirected edges, we use indicator variables read directly from the adjacency matrix for the dyad in question, while for the directed ones we have pairs of indicators representing sending and receiving ties with 4 possible outcomes (`advice` and `friendship`):
+For the undirected edges, we use indicator variables read directly from the adjacency matrix for the dyad in question, while for the directed ones (`advice` and `friendship`) we have pairs of indicators representing sending and receiving ties with 4 possible outcomes :

 ``` r
 dyad.cwk    <- get_dyad_var(adj.cowork, type = 'tie')